Charles Guernier: Political career

 On 26 April 1914 he was again elected deputy and sat with the Gauche radicale (Radical Left).

 Throughout his parliamentary career Guernier was involved in foreign policy and the merchant navy.

-He was under-secretary of state for the Merchant Navy from 10–13 June 1914.
+He was under-secretary of state for the Merchant Navy from 10 to 13 June 1914.

-He was high commissioner to the British government for regulation of allied maritime affairs from 10 April 1917 to 12 September 1917.

-At the end of this assignment he was appointed Commander of the Order of the Bath.
+He was high commissioner to the British government for regulation of allied maritime affairs from April to September 1917.
+At the end of this assignment he was appointed Companion of the Order of the Bath.

 On 16 November 1919 Guernier was reelected deputy and sat with the Gauche républicaine démocratique (Democratic Republican Left).

 He was elected chairman of the Ille-et-Vilaine council in 1921 in place of René Brice, who had died, and held the presidency until 1924.

 He was defeated in the parliamentary election of 1924.

 On 29 April 1928 Guernier was elected deputy for Ille-et-Vilaine and sat with the Gauche radicale (Radical Left).

 He represented the first district of Saint-Malo.

 Guernier was Minister of Posts, Telegraphs and Telephones from 27 January 1931 to 20 February 1932.

 In this post Guernier said public broadcasting had to "establish across the nation a continuous spiritual connection so that alongside the grand national works that advantage Paris and our other large cities, the innumerable equally powerful and precious works generated throughout many parts of our provinces can also be diffused over the entire country.